qwo/blog/content/2017/npm-food-unicode-emoji.md

 # Summing up

 Well, I released `food` [to the world](https://www.npmjs.com/package/food) 🎉.
 Anyone with `npm` installed now can access my creation with `npm install -g food`.
-I'm pretty friendly with pull requests, so if you have a fun direction to take or add to this interface fill an issue!
+I'm still not sure where I want to take this next, so if you have a fun direction to take or add to this interface file an issue!
 This was a fun break from interview prep and reviewing if I remember anything about node modules and packaging.
 It's like riding a bike and I always appreciate how easy it is for anyone to contribute and add their code to the world.